Windygo/nexter/README.md

     -Theme variables:  Color Variables, Font variables, Break Point variables found on _base.scss

-  **Migration Notes**

-     - The site is live
-     - Security plugin added for hardening the site
+  **Migration Notes to Production Server**

      - Migration steps included:
         a.
-Cloning this repo
+Uploading fresh copy of WordPress.zip and exctracting .zip.
+Removing all default themes.
         b.
+Cloning this repo into theme folder
+        c.
 Copying local uploads folder with all media (outside this repo) to production server
-        c.
+        d.
 Exporting local database and editing the database (find replace...)
           - //nexter.local to production URL
           - //app/public  to /public_html/<folder-name>
-        d.
+        e.
 Importing above modified datbase into an empty databse on production site.
-        d.
+        f.
 Installing local plugins on remote (outside this repo)
-        e.
+        g.
 Copying local wp-config to production server and editing to match production env.
+        h.
+Adding security plugin - hardening the site